How PepStakk™ works.

 01 · Decide

-The Decide layer is also where the Featured Intelligence news lives — peptide research scored against your current stakk and recent Advisor queries, surfaced as the news feed that's actually relevant to your protocol.
+- Latest Research — Featured Intelligence news scored against your current stakk and recent Advisor queries, surfaced as a feed that's actually relevant to your protocol.

 02 · Build

-The Calculator handles reconstitution math, syringe profiles (insulin / U-100 / U-40), and shelf-life tracking.
-Input the peptide weight in the vial, the volume of BAC water you'll add, and the target per-dose amount; the Calculator returns the volume to draw on a U-100 insulin syringe.
+The dose math lives here too.
+Most peptides arrive as lyophilized powder in a vial; you mix them with BAC water to produce an injectable solution, and the math — concentration, dose volume, syringe units — is where users most often make errors.
+Build's Vial & Dose configuration handles reconstitution math, syringe profiles (insulin / U-100 / U-40), and shelf-life tracking.
+Input the peptide weight in the vial, the volume of BAC water you'll add, and the target per-dose amount; Build returns the volume to draw on a U-100 insulin syringe.
 Save reconstitution profiles so you don't redo the math every cycle.

 The Schedule.
 This is the daily-execution layer — Run tracks what you actually take on what day, not just what your protocol intends.

 The Schedule generates day-by-day dose plans from your stakk's cycle definitions.
 Each scheduled dose can be marked drawn (logged) when you take it — that's the mark drawn action, named because peptide users literally draw doses into syringes.
-Adherence logging is on the roadmap; for now Run is dose-tracking + scheduling.
+Adherence logging is on the roadmap; for now Run is dose-tracking + scheduling, plus the next-up dose card and site-rotation helper.

 Run is also where the supply runway calculation lives — taking your schedule cadence and current inventory to forecast how many days of supply you have, which drives Resupply alerts.